pandas-dev/pandas/doc/source/enhancingperf.rst

 Existence (IsIn, Inner Join, Dict/Hash, Query)
 ----------------------------------------------------

+Existence is the process of testing if an item exists in another list of items, and in the case of a DataFrame, we're testing each value of a column for existence in another collection of items.

-There are a number of different ways to test for existence using pandas.
-The following methods can be used to achieve an existence test.
+There are a number of different ways to test for existence using pandas and the following methods are a few of those.
 The comments correspond to the legend in the plots further down.

 :meth:`DataFrame.isin`